microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

 ### Supported Sources

 > Office 365 and Outlook.com through the Microsoft Graph is supported along with support for Google accounts.

-### Skill Deployment

-The Calendar Skill require the following dependencies for end to end operation which are created through an ARM script which you can modify as required.

-- Azure Web App
-- Azure Storage Account (Transcripts)
-- Azure Application Insights (Telemetry)
-- Azure CosmosDb (State)
-- Azure Cognitive Services - Language Understanding

-> Review the pricing and terms for the services and adjust to suit your scenario.

-To deploy your services using the default configuration, follow the steps in this common [deployment documentation page](/docs/tutorials/assistantandskilldeploymentsteps.md) from the folder where your have cloned the GitHub repo.

-### Authentication Connection Settings

-Your Authentication Connection and corresponding Application Registration should have the following Scopes added, these will be added automatically as part of Skill configuration where possible.

-- `User.Read`
-- `Calendars.ReadWrite`
-- `People.Read`

 ### Example Skill Manifest